3D Near-Field Virtual MIMO-SAR Imaging Using FMCW Radar Systems at 77 GHz: Image Reconstruction

-where $\mathfrak{F}^{-1}_{2D}$ stands for the 2D inverse Fourier transform in the $x$ and $y$ directions and $\hat{p}(x,y,z_d)$ is the estimated value for the complex reflectivity coefficient of the targets on the plane that has been located at $z = z_d$.

-As can be seen from (\ref{RMA_Algorithm_f}), we first perform phase cancelation per each given value of $z = z_d$.
-We will then take a 2D inverse Fourier transform in the x and y directions.
+where $\mathfrak{F}^{-1}_{2D}$ stands for the 2D inverse Fourier transform in the $x$ and $y$ directions and $\hat{p}(x,y,z_d)$ is the estimated value for the complex reflective coefficient of the targets on the plane that has been located at $z = z_d$.
+As can be seen from (\ref{RMA_Algorithm_f}), we first perform phase cancellation per each given value of $z = z_d$.
+We will then take the 2D inverse Fourier transform in the $x$ and $y$ directions.
 By choosing different values for $z_d$, we can reconstruct the image of the targets located at different distances from the radar and this way we can obtain a 3D image from the scene to be imaged.